-SECURITIES A Washington, D.C.
-20549 OMMISSION FORM 10-Q ☑ QUARTERLY REPORT PURSUAN ACT OF 1934 T TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE For t he Quarterly Period Ended June 30, 2 013 OR ☐ TRANSITION REPORT PURSUAN ACT OF 1934 T TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE For the transition period from to Commission File Number: 001-35060 - PHARMACEUTICA Name of Registrant as Specified in its Ch Delaware (State or Other Jurisdiction of Incorporation or Organization) 51-0619477 (I.R.S.
-Employer Identification No.) (Addre 5 Sylvan Way, Suite 100 Parsippany, New Jersey 07054 ess of Principal Executive Offices) (Zip C 'ode) (Registr (973) 254-3560 ant's Telephone Number, Including Area Code) Indicate by check mark whether the registrant (1) has fill during the preceding 12 months (or for such shorter period t requirements for the past 90 days. ⊠ Yes ☐ No Indicate by check mark whether the registrant has submrequired to be submitted and posted pursuant to Rule 405 of period that the registrant was required to submit and post su Regulation S-T (§ 232.405 of this chapte Indicate by check mark whether the registrant is a large the definitions of "large accelerated filer," "accelerated filer" Large accelerated filer □ Accelerated filer ⊠ Non-accelerated filer ☐ (Do not check if a smaller reporting compan) y) Smaller reporting company □ of July 26, 2013, 33,315,669 shares of the registrant's common stock, \$0.001 par value per share, were outstanding.
+Washington, D.C.
+20549

+FORM 10-Q

+☑ QUARTERLY REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934

+For the Quarterly Period Ended September 30, 2013

+OR

+□ TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934

+For the transition period from to

+Commission File Number: 001-35060

+PACIRA PHARMACEUTICALS, INC.

+(Exact Name of Registrant as Specified in its Charter)

+Delaware

+(State or Other Jurisdiction of Incorporation or Organization)

+51-0619477 (I.R.S.
+Employer Identification No.)

+5 Sylvan Way, Suite 100 Parsippany, New Jersey 07054 (Address of Principal Executive Offices) (Zip Code)

+(Registrant's Telephone Number, Including Area Code)

+Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days. $\boxtimes$ Yes $\square$ No

+Indicate by check mark whether the registrant has submitted electronically and posted on its corporate Web site, if any, every Interactive Data File required to be submitted and posted pursuant to Rule 405 of Regulation S-T ( 232.405 of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit and post such files.) $\blacksquare$ Yes $\square$ No

+Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, or a smaller reporting company.
+See the definitions of "large accelerated filer," "accelerated filer" and "smaller reporting company" in Rule 12b-2 of the Exchange Act.

+Large accelerated filer $\Box$

+Non-accelerated filer (Do not check if a smaller reporting company)

+Accelerated filer $\boxtimes$

+Smaller reporting company $\Box$

+Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act). 🗖 Yes 🗷 No

+As of October 24, 2013, 33,539,162 shares of the registrant's common stock, \$0.001 par value per share, were outstanding.